Rustin9/HealthE/README.md

 🧑‍🤝‍🧑 Project Contributors:

-💡 Developed by 6 students from Durham College
+💡 Developed by the students from Durham College.
 ⚙️ ML, backend, frontend, and DevOps contributions distributed across the team.

+Meet the Team:
+Rohan Saldanha - Model Training, Evaluation, Deployment, FrontEnd Hamza El Hilali - Data Preprocessing
+Tawheed Shaikh - Fine Tuning
+Jatin Deswal - Model Selection, Deployment
+Mith Thanabalasingam - EDA
+Jashanpreet Singh - Version Control

 ⭐ If you like this project, give it a star!!